-English is at the heart of the curriculum at Brockwell Junior School.
-We recognise that a high-quality education in English will teach pupils to speak and write fluently so that not only are they are able to communicate effectively with others, but through their reading and listening, others can communicate with them.
-The ability and the enjoyment of reading allows pupils to develop culturally, emotionally, intellectually, socially and spiritually.
-Reading also enables pupils to both acquire knowledge and to build on what they already know.
-All the skills of language are essential to participating fully as a member of society; our aim is to ensure that every child leaves Brockwell as a confident orator, reader and writer, fully equipped for the demands of the secondary curriculum and for life beyond that.
+English is at the heart of the curriculum at Brockwell Junior School and books play a central role.
+We recognise that a high-quality education in English will teach pupils to speak and write fluently, so that not only are they are able to communicate effectively with others, but through their reading and listening, others can communicate with them.
+Language skills enable success and full participation as a member of society.
+Therefore, our English curriculum encompasses the following: